acli/Coursera-subtitles/README.markdown

 an SRT file that you got from Amara, then pipe this to `reformat-extracted-text` and then redirect this to a text file.
-Then you can proofread the text file, copy-and-paste it back to Amara (restarting step 1), and then continue on to steps 2 through 4.
+Then you can proofread the text file, copy-and-paste it back to Amara (restarting step 1), and then continue on to steps 2 through 4 to produce a timecoded set of subtitles.

 Note that `reformat-extracted-text` is not a particularly intelligent piece of software.
 You *will* need to review the